-To receive the Audited Financial Statements for the financial year ended 31 March 2023 together with the Reports of the Directors and Auditors thereon.
-(Please refer to Explanatory Note 1)

-2. To approve the payment of Directors' fees and benefits to the Non-Executive Directors of the Company from the conclusion of the 48th AGM up till the conclusion of the next Annual General Meeting of the Company to be held in 2024.

-3. To re-elect Mr. Ng Chin Huat who retires pursuant to Clause 118 of the Company's Constitution.
+1. To receive the Audited Financial Statements for the financial year ended 31 March 2024 together with the Reports of the Directors and Auditors thereon.
+(Please refer to Explanatory Note 1) 2.
+To approve the payment of Directors' fees and benefits to the Non-Executive Directors of the Company from the conclusion of the 49th AGM up till the conclusion of the next Annual General Meeting of the Company to be held in 2025.
+(Resolution 1) 3.
+To re-elect the following Directors who retire pursuant to Clause 118 of the Company's Constitution:- (a) Dato' Sri Tan Thian Poh(b) Kong Sau Kian (Resolution 2) (Resolution 3) 4.
+To re-appoint Messrs.

-4. To re-elect the following Directors who retire pursuant to Clause 117 of the Company's Constitution:-

-(a) Dato' Dr. Lim Weng Khuan

-(b) Lee Siok Yee

-(Resolution 4) (Resolution 5)

-(c) Collin Tan Chin Yew

-5. To re-appoint Messrs.
 Reanda LLKG International as Auditors of the Company and to authorise the Directors to fix their remuneration.
+(Resolution 4)